OctopusDeploy/docs/docs/deployment-process/variables/scoping-variables.md

 position: 0
 ---

-The [variables](/docs/deployment-process/variables/index.md) that you define your projects in Octopus can be scoped in the following ways:
+The [variables](/docs/deployment-process/variables/index.md) that you define for your projects in Octopus can be scoped in the following ways:

 - Environments (most common).
 - Specific deployment targets.